Ready to build a full-stack influencer program?

 To keep things simple, multiply their engagement rate by $50 and add it to the base estimate.

-You want to work with creators who are on an upward growth trajectory.
-Take their growth rate from the Saral Chrome extension and multiply it by $10.
+You want to work with influencers who are on an upward growth trajectory.
+Take their growth rate from the SARAL Chrome extension and multiply it by $10.
 Add that number to the base estimate.

 You need to verify the frequency with which they post and also identify what percentage of their posts are sponsor posts.
 Take the % sponsor posts, multiply it by $10 and subtract that amount from your number.

-The more sponsor posts they do, the higher is the chance that their audience is just their for deals or they’re bored of that creator doing too many paid promotions.
+The more sponsor posts they do, the higher is the chance that their audience is just their for deals or they’re bored of that influencer doing too many paid promotions.

 You know your goals best.
 For example, if your goal is reach and awareness, you should weigh the follower count more than engagement rate.
 If your goal is to get conversions, weigh the engagement rate and growth trajectory more.
 This formula is not law, feel free to change it based on your priorities.